IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

     (Required for new resource) Type of the DNS record for this application

-  origin_dns (False, str, None)
-    DNS record pointing to the origin for this Range application.

-  traffic_type (False, str, direct)
-    Configure how traffic is handled at the edge.

-  cis_id (True, str, None)
-    (Required for new resource) CIS Intance CRN

-  dns (True, str, None)
-    (Required for new resource) Name of the DNS record for this application

-  edge_ips_type (False, str, dynamic)
-    The type of edge IP configuration.

-  protocol (True, str, None)
-    (Required for new resource) Defines the protocol and port for this application

   origin_port (False, int, None)
     Port at the origin that listens to traffic

   proxy_protocol (False, str, None)
     Allows for the true client IP to be passed to the service.

+  edge_ips_type (False, str, dynamic)
+    The type of edge IP configuration.

+  origin_dns (False, str, None)
+    DNS record pointing to the origin for this Range application.

+  ip_firewall (False, bool, None)
+    Enables the IP Firewall for this application.
+Only available for TCP applications.

+  edge_ips_connectivity (False, str, all)
+    Specifies the IP version.

   id (False, str, None)